Billplz/api_slate/source/index.html.md

 Each callback request includes a `x_signature` which is generated using HMAC-SHA256 algorithm and shared XSignature Key, along with the data sent in the request.

-To verify that the request came from Billplz, compute the HMAC-SHA256 digest according to the <a href="#x-signature-section">X Signature section</a> and compare it to the value in the `x_signature` parameter.
+To verify that the request came from Billplz, compute the HMAC-SHA256 digest according to the <a href="#x-signature">X Signature section</a> and compare it to the value in the `x_signature` parameter.
 If they match, you can be sure that the callback was sent from Billplz and the data has not been compromised.

 A bill that catched payment failure will be in `due` state.